-To attack, a player rolls d20, adds any bonuses they get from their Strength if it’s a melee weapon or Dexterity if it’s a ranged weapon.
+To attack, a player rolls d20, adds any bonuses they get from either their Strength and weapon.
 Compare that roll to the Armor Class of the target of your attack.
 A tie or greater than an Armor Class is a hit.
-A roll of a Natural 20 will result in double damage.
-Spells always hit their intended target automatically.

 The two numbers listed as range for a weapon represent:

 - The max distance possible.

 Penalties are -2 for each additional short distance.